vrockai/pipeline-test/docs/content.md

 ---

-## Insights into the microbiome assembly during different growth stages and storage of strawberry plants
+## Insights into the microbiome assembly during different growth stages and storage of strawberry plants.
+ 28.04.2022, _E Olimi, P Kusstatscher, WA Wicaksono, A Abdelfattah, T Cernava, G Berg_

+Microbiome assembly was identified as an important factor for plant growth and health, but this process is largely unknown, especially for the fruit microbiome.
+Therefore, we analyzed strawberry plants of two cultivars by focusing on microbiome tracking during the different growth stages and storage using amplicon sequencing, qPCR, and microscopic approaches.

 [Source](https://doi.org/10.1186/s40793-022-00415-3)

+10.1186/s40793-022-00415-3

 ---